JohnPaulinePineda/Portfolio_Project_45/docs/index.md

 This project manually implements the **Gradient Descent** algorithm using various helpful packages in <mark style="background-color: #CCECFF"><b>Python</b></mark>, and evaluates a range of values for the learning rate and epoch count parameters to optimally estimate the coefficients of a linear regression model.
 The cost function optimization profiles of the different candidate parameter settings were compared, with the resulting estimated coefficients assessed against those obtained using normal equations which served as the reference baseline values.
 All results were consolidated in a [<span style="color: #FF0000"><b>Summary</b></span>](#Summary) presented at the end of the document.

+[Linear Regression](https://link.springer.com/book/10.1007/978-1-4757-3462-1) explores the linear relationship between a scalar response and one or more covariates by having the conditional mean of the dependent variable be an affine function of the independent variables.
+The relationship is modeled through a disturbance term which represents an unobserved random variable that adds noise.
+The algorithm is typically formulated from the data using the least squares method which seeks to estimate the coefficients by minimizing the squared residual function.
+The linear equation assigns one scale factor represented by a coefficient to each covariate and an additional coefficient called the intercept or the bias coefficient which gives the line an additional degree of freedom allowing to move up and down a two-dimensional plot.

 [Regression coefficients](https://link.springer.com/book/10.1007/978-1-4757-3462-1) represent the changes in the independent variable which explain the variation of the dependent variable in the model.
 The methods applied in this study attempt to estimate the unknown model coefficients by optimizing a loss function - that which measures the quality of the estimated parameters based on how well the model-induced scores agree with the ground truth labels in the data set.

 [Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
 This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
 A very high learning rate (also referred to as step size or the alpha) and low epoch count were applied resulting in larger steps with lesser risks of overshooting the minimum due to a lower number of iterations.